AI-Generated Portrait

 Optum (United Health Group)

-I assisted with development on a payment integrity platform, matching bills with contracts and detecting payment anomalies.
+I assisted with development on a payment integrity platform, matching bills with contracts and detecting payment discrepancies.

 Primary technical focus was on providing top-quality work, customer-focused priorities, and automated test coverage.
-Technologies used include dotnet core, Jenkins, Angular (typescript) and Java/Spring.
+Technologies used include .Net Core, Jenkins, Angular (typescript) and Java/Spring.

 LKQ Pick Your part

-While at Optum, one of my primary responsibilities was feature enhancements and new feature development of the Pick Your Part Garage app, built on Xamarin techcnology and deployed through automated Azure DevOps pipelines.
+My primary responsibility was feature enhancements and new feature development of the Pick Your Part Garage app, built on Xamarin technology and deployed through automated Azure DevOps pipelines.

-I also assisted with the development of an internal application which assisted individual salvage yards with all aspects of recycled automotive part sales, including purchasing, auditing, and selling.
+I also assisted with the development of an internal application which assisted individual salvage yards with all aspects of recycled automotive part sales, including purchase, part sales, end-of-life audits, and disposal.

-These technologies were built with .Net web APIs and Xamarin, with most data sources hosted on-site at customers' individual locations.
-Maintaing backwards compatibility was a high priority.
+These technologies were built with a hybrid .Net web API (both on-prem and cloud options) and Xamarin, with most data sources hosted on-premises.
+Maintaining backwards compatibility was the top priority of new API development.

 GE Oil & Gas (Baker Hughes)

-Working with the Bently Nevada division of GE Oil & Gas provided numerous opportunities for learning and growth.
-I focused my efforts on the System1 equipment monitoring solutions, keeping power plants and other rotational machinery in service by detecting failures before they happen.
+Working with the Bently Nevada division of GE Oil & Gas (Now part of Baker Hughes) provided numerous opportunities for learning and growth.
+I focused my efforts on the System1 equipment monitoring solutions, keeping power plants and other rotational machinery in service by predicting failures before they happen.

 Technologies were heavy in Microsoft products, with a focus on agile development.
 My team focused on delivering quality features on time and on budget.